How Much Creatine is Too Much?

 Creatine Consumption Wrap Up

 What are your thoughts on creatine consumption?
 Do you agree with our numbers?
-Let us know in the comments below and be sure to follow Generation Iron on Facebook and Twitter.
+Let us know in the comments how much creatine you take, and be sure to follow Generation Iron on Facebook and Twitter.

 *All images courtesy of Envato Elements